-We were there for 5 nights and soaked up some sun, relaxing, eating and sight seeing.
-Ubud is definitely a great place to find some wonderful vegan cafes and restaurants.
-Even if they’re not 100% vegan, you can normally alter something from the menu.
+We were there for five nights and soaked up some sun, relaxing, eating and sightseeing.
+Ubud is a great place to find some wonderful vegan cafes and restaurants.
+Even if they’re not 100% vegan, you can generally alter something from the menu.
 Most places we went were either 100% vegetarian, vegan or raw.

-The other wonderful things we noticed was that they take delicious drinks seriously.
+The other beautiful things we noticed was that they take delicious drinks seriously.
 All the places we visited had an incredible selection of drinks on the menu, not your typical juice from a bottle, standard selection of teas, coffee and maybe if you’re lucky smoothies.

 The food was also great value!
 We managed to have a delicious and I mean DELICIOUS 3 course meal with a drink each and would pay only $40 AUD!!
-We were super satisfied and our taste buds were dancing.
+We were super satisfied, and our taste buds were dancing.

-The Balinese are some of the nicest people you will ever meet.
+The Balinese are some of the most helpful people you will ever meet.
 They have a very honest, sincere and friendly manner and are more than happy to help.
 We fell in love with the place as well as its people.
 So positive and just grateful to be alive.
 We need more of that in this world!

-I have compiled a list of places we ate that are definitely worth checking out when you’re in Ubud.
+I have compiled a list of places we ate that are worth checking out when you’re in Ubud.

 The first visit I would have to say was my favourite.
 We enjoyed some wonderful food, three different types of drinks and great dessert!
-What we really liked about these guys was that at the front of their menu they showcase on a map where all their produce comes from.
+What we liked about these guys was that at the front of their menu they showcase on a map where all their produce comes from.
 Most of it being local, it makes you feel good about supporting them.
-We really value transparency and what they stand for.
+We value transparency and what they stand for.

 This is the breakdown of the food that we ordered on all of our visits: Traditional Thai iced tea with cashew milk (our favourite!), chai iced dream (also freakin’ amazing!), green hornet cooler (I could have done without this one, didn’t like the taste and wasn’t sweet at all!), TLT wrap, falafel pita, nasi campur (vegan), pad thai, hint of India (Michael’s favourite!), vegan kitchari, vegan brownie with coconut ice cream (even though the second night we were there, they couldn’t 100% tell us if it was or not so we stopped ordering it) and raw mudslide cake.

-The location we visited is actually their temporary location as the main cafe burned down a year or so ago.
+The location we visited is their temporary location as the main cafe burned down a year or so ago.

 Note: These guys aren’t vegan or vegetarian, just have heaps of options!

 This place reminded quite a bit of Naked Treaties in Byron Bay.
-Their menu is all raw food and they were the first of its kind in Bali!
+Their menu is all raw food, and they were the first of its kind in Bali!
 The place has a very calming, hippy, healthy vibe about it that I like.
 You can see lots of entrepreneurs hanging out and meeting up with friends.
-They have a small shop part of the set up and upstairs they have a holistic practice.
-The food here was nice and it was perfect for a pre-massage lunch.
+They have a small shop part of the setup and upstairs they have a holistic practice.
+The food here was nice, and it was perfect for a pre-massage lunch.
 We didn’t want to eat anything too heavy before we went to lay down and relax for an hour.